burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Initial Textual Source Code Processing and C Preprocessing
 1. The input file is read into memory and broken into lines.

 2. Processing trigrams.
-For all trigrams, please check [2,p.15].
+All available C trigrams can be obtained from [2,p.15].

 ```cpp
 #include <iostream>